aziis98/bash-vcs/README.md

-# A Personal Bash VCS
+# My Personal Bash VCS

 A very small shell utility to version files, this is based mostly on `uuidgen` and `sha256sum` and some other common unix cli utilities.